dvdmtw98/blog/Post Vault/articles/2021-03-01-overthewire-bandit-level-0.md

 bandit0@bandit.labs.overthewire.org's password: bandit0
 ```

-If login was successful you will see an banner that looks as follows:
+If the login was successful you will see a banner that looks as follows:

 ![Logged into Level 0|360](images/bandit-0/level-0-login.png)